dhelgoe/Daily-Planner/README.md

 # 05 Third-Party APIs: Work Day Scheduler

-Day Planner is a simple calendar application that allows the user to save events for each hour of the day
+Day Planner is a simple calendar application that allows the user to save events for each hour of the day.
+As the day goes by, past hours will show gray, as the future hours will show green with the current hour showing red.

 ## Links
 Live site: file:///C:/Users/derek/Desktop/Challenges/Planner/index.html